liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 to classes that will be moved into OSGi bundles.

 ---------------------------------------

-### Removed WikiUtil.getEntries method
+### Removed WikiUtil.getEntries Method
 - **Date:** 2015-Jun-10
 - **JIRA Ticket:** LPS-56242

 #### What changed?

-The method `getEntries()` has been removed from class `WikiUtil`
+The method `getEntries()` has been removed from class `WikiUtil`.

 #### Who is affected?

-Any JSP hook or ext plugin that uses the method will be affected.
+Any JSP hook or ext plugin that uses this method is affected.
 As the class was located in portal-impl, regular portlets and other safe extension points won't be affected.

 #### How should I update my code?

 You should review the JSP or ext plugin, updating it to remove any reference to the new class and mimicking the original JSP code.
 In case you need equivalent functionality to the one provided by `WikiUtil.getEntries()` you may use the `SearchResultUtil` class.
 While not totally equivalent, it offers similar functionality.

 #### Why was this change made?